sst/guide/_chapters/display-a-note.md

   }

   getNote() {
-    return invokeApig({ path: `/notes/${this.props.match.params.id}` });
+    return API.get("notes", `/notes/${this.props.match.params.id}`);
   }

   render() {
-    return <div className="Notes" />;
+    return <div className="Notes"></div>;
   }
 }
 ```

+We are doing a couple of things here.

-All this does is load the note on `componentDidMount` and save it to the state.
+1. Load the note on `componentDidMount` and save it to the state.
 We get the `id` of our note from the URL using the props automatically passed to us by React-Router in `this.props.match.params.id`.
 The keyword `id` is a part of the pattern matching in our route (`/notes/:id`).

+2. If there is an attachment, we use the key to get a secure link to the file we uploaded to S3.
+We then store this to the component's state as `attachmentURL`.

+3. The reason why we have the `note` object in the state along with the `content` and the `attachmentURL` is because we will be using this later when the user edits the note.

-And now if you switch over to your browser and navigate to a note that we previously created, you'll notice that the page renders an empty container.
+Now if you switch over to your browser and navigate to a note that we previously created, you'll notice that the page renders an empty container.

 ![Empty notes page loaded screenshot](/assets/empty-notes-page-loaded.png)